Sparks City Council Meeting 8/22/2016 2:00:00 PMMonday, August 22, 2016 2:00 PM

 The City Council may vote to approve the Ordinance as presented; disapprove the Ordinance as presented; or give staff direction to revise the Ordinance.

-I move to adopt Bill No. 2710 amending Title 2 of the SMC allowing the City Attorney to seek injunctive relief for violations of Title 5 of the Sparks Municipal Code without seeking prior express permission from the City Council.
+I move to adopt Bill No. 2709 amending Title 5 of the SMC allowing the City Attorney to seek injunctive relief from violations of Title 5 of the Sparks Municipal Code.